torappinfo/ebrowser/README.md

 #### New usages
 - Vector designing with web tech to replace Adobe Illustrator/Inkscape.
-  - Design with web tech
+  - Design with web tech.

   - Printing to pdf with customized paper size.
   - Magnify the pdf paper size to the required size.